aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/epub-converter/_index.md

 You can download the complete examples and data files from [**GitHub**](https://github.com/aspose-html/Aspose.HTML-Documentation/tree/main/content/tests-net).
 {{% /alert %}}

-## **EPUB Converter Live Demos**
+## **Online EPUB Converter**

-You can convert EPUB to other formats with Aspose.HTML for .NET API in real time.
-First, load an EPUB file from your local drive and then run the example.
-In this example, the save options are set by default.
-You will immediately receive the conversion result as a separate file.
+You can check the Aspose.HTML API functionality and convert EPUB in real-time.
+Please load an EPUB file from the local file system, select the output format and run the example.
+In the example, the save options are set by default.
+You will immediately receive the result as a separate file.

-{{< app/html/converter EPUB PDF XPS DOCX "JPG|JPEG" TIFF PNG GIF BMP >}}
+{{< app/html/converter EPUB PDF GIF BMP DOCX "JPG|JPEG" PNG TIFF XPS >}}
 using Aspose.Html;
 using Aspose.Html.Converters;
 using Aspose.Html.Saving;

-    using var document = new HTMLDocument("document.{{input lower}}");
+    using var stream = File.OpenRead(DataDir + "input.epub");
 {{#if_output 'PDF'}}
     var options = new PdfSaveOptions();
 {{/if_output}}